Carina LundbyHospital Pharmacy Funen, Odense University Hospital

-The unit is represented by Carina Lundby, who, besides her deprescribing research, is the founder of the Northern European Researchers in Deprescribing (NERD) network and runs the blog section on deprescribing.org.
+The unit is represented by assistant professor Carina Lundby, who, besides her deprescribing research, is the founder of the Network of European Researchers in Deprescribing (NERD) and runs the blog section on deprescribing.org.

-The unit is represented by professor, consultant, and Head of Research Jesper Ryg, who has published more than 75 peer-reviewed papers within the multiple aspects of geriatric medicine including use of medications, frailty, and end-of-life matters.
+The unit is represented by professor, consultant Jesper Ryg, who has published more than 100 peer-reviewed papers within the multiple aspects of geriatric medicine including use of medications, falls, and frailty.

 The department houses an internationally recognized pharmacoepidemiology unit that has existed for 30 years and currently comprise around 30 people, doing both methodological and applied research mainly within drug safety.
 Read more about it here.

-The unit is represented by professor, consultant Per Damkier, who has published more than 175 peer-reviewed papers, spanning broadly across most aspects of medication use.
+The unit is represented by research leader, professor, consultant Per Damkier, who has published more than 200 peer-reviewed papers, spanning broadly across most aspects of medication use.

-The research unit embraces all aspects of primary care research including clinical trials, epidemiology, organisational research, implementation methods and research on chronic diseases.
-The research unit currently counts seven professors, fourteen associate professors, and >40 post docs, PhD students and support staff.
+The research unit embraces all aspects of primary care research, including clinical trials, epidemiology, organizational research, implementation methods, and research on chronic diseases.
+The research unit currently counts seven professors, fourteen associate professors, and >40 postdocs, PhD students, and support staff.
 Read more about it here

-The unit is represented by research leader, professor Jens Søndergaard, general practitioner and clinical pharmacologist.
-He has published more than 250 peer-reviewed papers.
+The unit is represented by research leader, professor, general practitioner, clinical pharmacologist Jens Søndergaard.
+He has published more than 350 peer-reviewed papers.

 A portfolio of projects including literature reviews, qualitative studies and quantitative studies to describe patient’s, relatives’ and health care professionals’ barriers regarding deprescribing.